Master of Mathematics for Educators

 Our program was founded in 1976 and has evolved to fit the needs and challenges faced by teachers.
 We understand that as a modern math teacher, you must contend with a variety of pressures, from state requirements and standards, to AP exams and new technologies.
 You must also consider new methods such as group learning, projects, laboratories, and computer-assisted work.

 The MME will enhance your mathematical expertise while complementing classroom activities and vocational demands.
 Through content-rich courses, you will deepen your foundation in areas such as calculus, statistics, discrete math, geometry, and linear algebra.
 Through creative exercises with real-world relevance, you will explore applications transferable to your classroom—analyze the geometry of your house to reduce your heating bill, or examine the trigonometric function of tuning a piano.
 You will also discover new learning methodologies and try out technologies such as Maple, Matlab, Geometer's Sketchpad, and anything else that opens new doors.

 Under current Massachusetts teacher license laws (603 CMR 7.00), teachers are required to have a master's degree with at least 15 of the credits being in their area of instruction and at the graduate level.
 The MME degree satisfies this and thus leads directly to a Professional License for people holding an Initial License.
 (It does not take care of the Initial License, however.
 That is a separate endeavor.)

 Schedule & Requirements

-We recognize that a program for teachers must be economical.
-Toward that end, we offer a 40% discount off of our normal graduate tuition to teachers.
+We recognize that a program for teachers must be economical, and we offer a 40% discount off of our standard graduate tuition to teachers.

 Please feel free to call Dr. John Goulet at +1-508-831-5036 or email to email@example.com.
-You are encouraged to visit the campus and talk about the program at any time, as well.
+You are also encouraged to visit the campus and talk about the program at any time.